BUEC500C1/health-monitor-HealthCover/README.md

 # README

-Please select a module you like to work with:
+Please select a module you like to work with and discuss the interfaces of your module with your partners:

-Sensor module:
+Sensor module: Zhou Fang

 Database module: Yingqi Zhang

-Alert module: Ningrong Chen
+Alert module:

-Display module: Yanyu Zhang
+Display module:

 Integrate: